varnerlab/CHEME-5820-Lectures-Spring-2025/README.md

-# CHEME-5820-Lectures-Spring-2025
+# CHEME-5820: Machine Learning and Artificial Intelligence Methods for Engineers (Spring 2025)
-Repository for the lectures for CHEME 5820 Spring 2025 instance.
-The lectures are in the form of Jupyter notebooks.
+Repository for the lectures for the [CHEME 5820 Spring 2025 instance](https://classes.cornell.edu/browse/roster/SP25/class/CHEME/5820).
+The lectures are in the form of [Jupyter notebooks](https://jupyter.org) in combination with [the Julia programming language](https://julialang.org).

 The notebooks are available in each lecture folder.
 The lecture folders are organized by week.
-Lecture snapshots are linked below.
+Lecture snapshots and lecture notes are linked below.

 ## Lectures
 | Week | Lecture |   Topic   |  Date       | Notebook | Notes